Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Literature review

-In their article, \cite{cui_internet_2021} devised a framework for evaluating IoT adoption barriers in the circular economy.
-They integrated SWARA and CoCoSo methods based on Pythagorean Fuzzy Sets.
-SWARA assessed barrier significance, while CoCoSo ranked organizations under these barriers.
-The method demonstrated realistic outcomes, emphasizing its applicability.
-The identified barriers underscored the need for exploring other technologies like RFID, cloud computing, big data analytics, and cybersecurity in the circular economy. \cite{rizwan_internet_2022} enhanced SC network performance with edge computing and prioritized data access using Intelligent K-means clustering.
-Low-priority data was logged, and the High Priority Access Smart Contract ensured secure blockchain data flow.
-The Python-based approach showed improved scalability, reaction time, throughput, and accuracy, outperforming existing blockchain technology in SC management.
-However, integrating blockchain in IoT faced limitations, prompting consideration of permissioned blockchains and "Blockchain pruning" for scalability and privacy concerns.
+In their article, Cui et al.\cite{cui_internet_2021} devised a framework for evaluating IoT adoption barriers in a circular economy.
+They integrated Step-wise Weight Assessment Ratio Analysis (SWARA) and Combined Compromise Solution (CoCoSo) methods based on Pythagorean Fuzzy Sets.
+SWARA assessed the significance of barriers, while CoCoSo ranked organizations under these barriers.
+These methods demonstrated realistic outcomes, thereby emphasizing its applicability.
+The identified barriers underscored the need to explore other technologies, such as RFID, cloud computing, big data analytics, and cybersecurity in the circular economy.
+Rizwan et al.\cite{rizwan_internet_2022} enhanced SC network performance with edge computing and prioritized data access using Intelligent K-means clustering.
+Low-priority data were logged, and the high-priority access smart contract ensured a secure blockchain data flow.
+The Python-based approach showed improved scalability, reaction time, throughput, and accuracy, outperforming the existing blockchain technology in SC management.
+However, integrating blockchain in IoT faced limitations, prompting consideration of permissioned blockchains and ``Blockchain pruning" for scalability and privacy concerns.

-\cite{kamble_analysis_2018} utilized Interpretive Structural Modeling (ISM) to establish relationships among barriers to Industry 4.0 adoption.
-Fuzzy MICMAC analysis determined driving and dependence power, incorporating input from industry and academia experts.
-The findings aided in classifying significant barriers and understanding their effects on adoption.
-Practical insights supported practitioners and policymakers in building a valid digital manufacturing platform. \cite{sumrit_evaluating_2022} designed an IIoT adoption evaluation framework with Interval-Valued Pythagorean Fuzzy Sets to address decision-making uncertainty.
-Twelve validated readiness criteria, determined by IVPF-AHP, inform manufacturers about their readiness and guide early actions for successful adoption.
-However, the study's limitation is its exclusive focus on barriers, neglecting enablers and opportunities in manufacturing SC IoT adoption.
+Kamble et al.\cite{kamble_analysis_2018} utilized Interpretive Structural Modeling (ISM) to establish relationships among barriers to Industry 4.0 adoption.
+Fuzzy Cross-impact matrix multiplication applied to classification (MICMAC) analysis determined the driving and dependence power, incorporating input from industry and academia experts.
+The findings aid in classifying significant barriers and understanding their effects on adoption.
+Practical insights can support practitioners and policymakers in building a valid digital manufacturing platform.
+Sumrit\cite{sumrit_evaluating_2022} designed an Industrial Internet of Things (IIoT) adoption evaluation framework with Interval-Valued Pythagorean Fuzzy Sets to address decision-making uncertainty.
+Twelve validated readiness criteria, determined by IVPF-AHP, inform manufacturers about their readiness and guide early actions for successful adoption; however, the study's limitation is its exclusive focus on barriers, neglecting enablers and opportunities in manufacturing SC IoT adoption.